 The central work of the group has been an inquiry into rule of law and economic development in the transition economies.

-The result is a comprehensive 276-page report: “Rule of Law and Economic Development: A Comparative Approach Towards Sustainable Economic Growth Across the BRICs.” [.pdf].
+The result is a comprehensive 276-page report, published in 2012: “Rule of Law and Economic Development: A Comparative Approach Towards Sustainable Economic Growth Across the BRICs.” [.pdf].
 We invite you to download and read this report.

 Six lines of inquiry